alfonsotech/poll-booth/readme.md

 performant.
 Use any way you see fit to minimize the load time for our home page while still allowing the user to browse through a large number of polls.

-##We're here to help
-If you have any questions, or run into technical issues, or even just want some clarification or direction for anything please don't hesitate to ask.
-Just drop me an e-mail at david@torsh.co and I'll be glad to help out.